gpanders/zynqmp-boot-apps/zynqmp/boot/README.md

 ## Example

-Below is an example of using this tool from start to finish. **This is an example and file names and invocations may change for your own needs**.
+Below is an example of using this tool from start to finish with a design created in Vivado 2018.3. **This is an example and file names and invocations may change for your own needs**.

 Start in your home directory.
 ```bash